-Once a user clicks on an image a marker will appear, prompting them to add a comment or personal note to that specific point on the image.
-To demonstrate how this looks with multiple comment points, see below:
+Once a user clicks on an image a marker or pin will appear, prompting them to add a comment or personal note to that specific point on the image.
+For a demonstration of how this looks with multiple comment points, see below:

 This feature also differentiates users by colours so it's easy to see if it is the same students commenting on a point, or whether there are multiple students engaging in the conversation.

 If you wish to expand and read further the comments a particular student has made, you are able to enlarge the selected pin and highlight the corresponding comment on the comments pane by showing the vertical coloured line.
 This aids navigating the comments made with ease, in line with accessibility requirements.
 See the below screenshot for an example:

 When none-text and images are highlighted, Talis Elevate gives you the option to 'drop' the coloured pin to the area you want to add a comment to, indicated with the 'add to comment box' see screenshot below: